zscaler/zpa-terraform-consul-webinar/README.md

 Once the changes are applied on AWS, Consul will show the new instances on the **Services** tab.

-CTS will detect the change from the Consul catalog and modify the BIG-IP configuration to reflect the new `web-server` instances.
+CTS will detect the change from the Consul catalog and update the application segments to reflect the new `web` services.

 ```
 [INFO]  cli: v0.7.0 (e77f257)